knakamura13/cs7641-ml-study-materials-2023/Report LaTeX Templates/README.md

 # Overleaf LaTeX Templates

 This folder contains Overleaf LaTeX templates.
+They are based on the IEEE format, but are extended with useful examples, comments for clarity, and improved file organization.

 Each template includes: